Aakash6060/ci-cd-practice/README.md

 # CI/CD Demo Repo

-This repository is a demo to showcase GitHub Actions with Super-Linter.
+This repository demonstrates the use of GitHub Actions integrated with Super-Linter for continuous integration and code quality checks.

 ## Features

-- GitHub Actions
+- Automated linting using Super-Linter
-- Super-Linter
+- GitHub Actions workflows
-- Pull Request Workflow
+- Pull request-based collaboration